Biography | Download pdf (EN) | Download pdf (DE)

 The artist’s research is scholastic and yet his notes are graphic, rather than written.
 He discusses his work not as a finished product, but as process-based research; open-ended and in continuous development.

 In 2009 he won the Premio Cairo Award (Italy) and in 2010 he was awarded the New York Prize, bestowed by the Italian Ministry of Foreign Affairs.
-His artist residencies have included working at The International Studio and Curatorial Program, ISCP Centre, New York (2010), the Civitella Ranieri Foundation, Italy (2011) and most recently at the Nirox Foundation, in Johannesburg (2012).
+His artist residencies have included working at The International Studio and Curatorial Program, ISCP Centre, New York (2010); The Nirox Foundation, in Johannesburg (2012) and most recently at The Fountainhead Residency, Miami (2013).

-Ruffo’s work is in several public and private collections, including Deutsche Bank Foundation, New York, IL, M.A.M.B.O Museo d’arte moderna di Bologna, Italy and the Centro D’Arte Contemporanea of Algers.
+Ruffo’s work is in several public and private collections, including Deutsche Bank Foundation, New York, IL, M.A.M.B.O Museo d’arte moderna di Bologna and MAXXI Museum in Rome.

 Watercolour ink and cut outs on paper laid on canvas

 diameter 280 cm / (diameter 110¼ in)